kszucs/ansible-buildkite-agent/README.md

 - `buildkite_agent_nssm_version` - Which version of [NSSM] to use to manage the buildkite-agent process as a service.

+##### Windows gotchas

+- Don't use the buildkite-agent user-profile directory for anything.
+It will not exist until _after_ the service has been started for the first time, because ...
+Windows.

 #### Darwin

 - `buildkite_agent_load_bash_profile` - Load `$HOME/.bash_profile` with buildkite agent environment hook.
 Ensures agent will load with bash environment.